Do you wonder why so many bright creative children have all sorts of learning challenging and what you can do to help?

 Changing Dyslexia for a New Decade

 A series of 10 recorded webinars with Olive Hickmott and some of the Empowering Learning Practitioners to discuss the most challenging topics with Dyslexia for this decade.
 How changes that can be simply and easily made, for the benefit of students, parents and teachers, are discussed.
-You will be able to download the series at a special price during the current challenging education time.
+You will be able to download the series at a special price during the current challenging education time, a reduction from £95 to £70, a 26% discount.

 New Perspectives on ADHD: “Distraction is my middle name”

-Penny Perry, Cheryl Winter and Olive Hickmott hosted this groundbreaking initiative, delivered in 4 highly informative mini-sessions that will explain some hidden facts about ADHD, enabling you and your children or students to have happier lives.
-You will receive a download with 4x50mins sessions plus access to a facebook group for additional resources and comments/questions.
+Penny Perry, Cheryl Winter and Olive Hickmott hosted this groundbreaking initiative, delivered in 7 highly informative mini-sessions that will explain some hidden facts about ADHD, enabling you and your children or students to have happier lives.
+You will receive a download with 7x50mins sessions plus access to a facebook group for additional resources and comments/questions.

 Masterclasses: Good Breathing, ADHD and your health